-Column Name Field Description Data Type Data Type Requirements risk_model_calibration_id A unique value identifying the calibration number for this risk model version NVARCHAR(255) must match JSON submission calibration_date Date this calibration was established.
-DATETIME change_description Text explaining what changes took place compared to the previous version/calibration.
+Column Name Field Description Data Type Data Type Requirements change_description Text explaining what changes took place compared to the previous version/calibration.
 If only a calibration update, describe which modules were recalibrated and the topline effects.
-If a full version update, describe any new models or interactions, and topline outcome effects Text
+If a full version update, describe any new models or interactions, and topline outcome effects. ТЕХТ